 The Company is subject to medical malpractice and other lawsuits due to the nature of the services the Company provides.
 The Company's operations have professional and general liability insurance for claims in excess of a \$250,000 deductible with an insured excess limit of \$36 million.
 The reserve for professional and general liability risks was estimated based on historical claims, demographic factors, industry trends, severity factors, and other actuarial assumptions calculated by an independent third-party actuary.
 The estimated accrual for professional and general liabilities could be significantly affected should current and future occurrences differ from historical claim trends and expectations.
 While claims are monitored closely when estimating professional and general liability accruals, the complexity of the claims and wide range of potential outcomes often hampers timely adjustments to the assumptions used in these estimates.
-The professional and general liability reserve was \$16.3 million as of December 31, 2014, of which \$4.2 million was included in other accrued liabilities and \$12.1 million was included in other long-term liabilities.
+The professional and general liability reserve was \$16.3 million as of December 31, 2014, of which \$4.2 million was included in other accrued liabilities and \$12.1 million was included in other accrued liabilities and \$12.1 million was included in other accrued liabilities.
 The professional and general liabilities.
 The Company estimates receivables for the portion of professional and general liability reserves that are recoverable under the Company's insurance policies based on an independent actuarial evaluation.
-Such receivable was \$12.0 million as of December 31, 2014, of which \$3.5 million was included in other current assets and \$8.5 million was included in other current assets and \$7.8 million was included in other assets.
+Such receivable was \$12.0 million as of December 31, 2014, of which \$3.5 million was included in other assets, and such receivable was \$11.2 million as of December 31, 2013, of which \$3.5 million was included in other current assets and \$8.5 million was included in other assets, and such receivable was \$11.2 million as of December 31, 2013, of which \$3.4 million was included in other current assets and \$7.8 million was included in other assets.